◢ Editor-reviewed guide

 If 2-1-1 confirms there are no active programs in your county, take these steps:

-3. Apply for a community Modest Needs grant.
-One-time $400-$1,250 grants from a national nonprofit, available even when local funds are exhausted (modestneeds.org).
+- Apply for a community Modest Needs grant.
+One-time $750-$1,250 grants from a national nonprofit.
+Requires at least one employed adult in the household (modestneeds.org).

 Do not wait until the day of the eviction hearing to act.
 Every step above takes time, and overlapping applications give you the best chance of getting at least one yes before lockout day.